iShridP/Advent_Of_FPGA/README.md

 The concatenation operator is @:, for 2 Signal.t types a and b, a@:b is [a|b] type value.
 Total width is width a + width b.

+# How to run the testbench

+A bash script has aldready been created in each question directory.
+Go into the question day(day)_part(1/2) and run:

+	bash runtestbench.sh

+This will open gtkwave (assuming aldready installed, if not do 'sudo apt install gtkwave' and run).
+The waveform can be viewed, output signal ports can ebe added and by scrolling to end of waveform the final values can be seen.

 # Approach:

 **Day 1**